billwuqin/list-pagination-nc-markdown/draft-ietf-netconf-list-pagination-nc.md

 ##  The "offset" Query Parameter

-   If the "offset" query parameter value supplied is larger than the number of instances in the working result-set, the <rpc-error> MUST contain error-app-tag with value "offset-out-of-range".
+   If the "offset" query parameter value supplied is larger than the number of instances in the working result-set, the &lt;rpc-error&gt; MUST contain error-app-tag with value "offset-out-of-range".

 #  YANG Module for List Pagination in NETCONF